 The Board has adopted a Corporate Code of Business Conduct and Ethics (the "Code") for all directors, executive officers and other employees, agents and representatives.
 The Code is designed to deter wrongdoing and to promote honest and ethical conduct, including the ethical handling of actual or apparent conflicts; full, fair, accurate, timely and understandable disclosure in reports and documents that we file with, or submit to, the SEC and in other public communications made by us; compliance with applicable governmental laws, rules and regulations; the prompt internal reporting of violations of the Code; and accountability for adherence to Code.
 A copy of the Code is available on our website at www.livanova.com.
-Any change to, or waiver from, the Code will be disclosure may occur on our website or by filing a Form 8-K.
+Any change to, or waiver from, the Code will be disclosed as required by applicable securities laws, which disclosure may occur on our website or by filing a Form 8-K.